basarat/typescript-book/docs/arrow-functions.md

 person.growOld();
 ```
 then `this` is going to be the correct calling context (in this example `person`).

+#### Tip: Arrow Function Danger

+In fact if you want `this` *to be the calling context* you should *not use the arrow function*.
+This is the case with callbacks used by libraries like jquery, underscore, mocha and others.
+If the documentation mentions functions on `this` then you should probably just use a `function` instead of a fat arrow.
+Similarly if you plan to use `arguments` don't use an arrow function.

 {% include "footer.md" %}